PhysiCell-Tools/python-loader/README.md

 + **Branch version 1** is the original PhysiCell-Tools/python-loader code.
 + **Branch version 2** will be strictly compatible with the original PhysiCell-Tools/python-loader code, although pip installable.
 + **Branch version 3** might break with old habits, although tries to be as much downward compatible as possible.
-  The aim of the v3 branch is to get a very lean and agile python3 physicell output interface for the ones coming from the python3 world.
+  The aim of the v3 branch was to get a very lean and agile python3 physicell output interface for the ones coming from the python3 world.
 + Finally, **Branch version 4** reimplemented the backend in a more python3, less C++ like manner.

 ## Header:

 + Language: python [>= 3.11](https://devguide.python.org/versions/)
++ Library core dependencies: matplotlib, numpy, pandas, scipy
-+ Library dependencies: anndata, bioio, geopandas, matplotlib, networkx, neuroglancer, numpy, pandas, (requests), scikit-image, scipy, shapely, spatialdata, vtk
++ Library optional dependencies: anndata, bioio, geopandas, networkx, neuroglancer, requests, scikit-image, shapely, simulariumio, spatialdata, vtk
 + Date of origin original PhysiCell-Tools python-loader: 2019-09-02
 + Date of origin pcdl fork: 2022-08-30
 + Doi: https://doi.org/10.5281/ZENODO.8176399